 Information about access to census records in Durham County Record Office.

-There is free access in the search room to all UK census returns from 1841 to 1911 on the Ancestry website.
+All UK census returns from 1841 to 1911 are on the Ancestry website.

 We have census returns for 1841-1901 on microfilm, covering the historic County Durham between the Rivers Tyne and Tees.